landed78/landed78.github.io/about.md

 ### Career Archivements:
--1st team in the state - Web design award in H.S -Stanford Global Innovation Challenge - Social innovation -W3C.org/WaSP contributor
+-1st team in the state - Web design award in H.S;
+-Stanford Global Innovation Challenge - Social innovation;
+-W3C.org/WaSP contributor

 Note: This page was created from scratch using Jekyll and hosted on github.io